Laravel-Nepal/contents/tips/README.md

 - Use Frontmatter for metadata.

 ## Author guideline
-- Profile of the package author(s) should be in the `authors/` folder.
+- Profile of the tips author(s) should be in the `authors/` folder.
 - Use the `author_username` field to reference the author's `username` from the [`authors`](../authors) folder.

 ## Image guideline